MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Start-AzureRmHDInsightJob.md

 ```

 ### -JobDefinition
-Specifies the job to start on the azure_2 HDInsight cluster.
+Specifies the job to start on the Azure HDInsight cluster.

 ```yaml
 Type: AzureHDInsightJobDefinition